-All the PEP talks below are available for purchase on the Educational Material page.
+DVDs of all archived PEP talks below are also available on the Educational Material Order Form page.

 PEP Meeting – Dr. Joel Perlmutter: “Why I Am Optimistic and Hopeful – Looking Forward” –